Meet Your Officers

 Kathie Craig, FOHBC Treasurer, lives in Campbell, California and has been married to Mike Craig for 40+ years.
 She is the mother of four grown children and a grandmother of six.
 Kathie started collecting bottles when she started working for Mike’s father, Jack Craig, in 1987.
 She is still CFO and running his companies along with her husband to this day.
 She was also co-owner and CFO of their construction company for 40 years.
 She has been the president of the San Jose Bottle Club since 2000.
 For 28 years, she co-owned and ran multiple drag racing teams with her family.
 Still passionately collects Warners, Dr. Craig, inks and Owl Drug bottles and especially loves antiquing when she and her husband travel in their motor home.

-Elizabeth Meyer, FOHBC Membership Director, is a native and proud Texan living in Houston.
+Elizabeth Meyer, FOHBC Business Manager, is a native and proud Texan living in Houston.
 She has a love for antiques, collectibles, and especially is passionate about her horses, and enjoys spending time with her daughter and three grandchildren.
 Elizabeth has worked professionally at FMG Design for the past 24+ years in various positions, including project management, information technology, accounting, human resources, quality control, and now Sr. Vice President.
 She loves working with people, traveling with family, and enjoys going to bottle shows and looking for unique small antiques and holy water bottles.

-Brian Bingham, FOHBC Historian, was born in Washington, DC, and raised in suburban Maryland.
+Brian Bingham, FOHBC Membership Director, was born in Washington, DC, and raised in suburban Maryland.
 Brian is retired from what was, at the time, the new field of Electronic Engineering.
 He immediately went to work for Sperry Univac, installing and maintaining large and small computer systems at major government agencies across Washington DC, including several years as part of the NASA Shuttle program.
 He moved to Southern California in the early 1980s following the shuttle incident.
 After moving to California, he transitioned into a career as a supply chain analyst before returning to electronic engineering with United Technologies.
 Brian is an active member of the Sons of the American Revolution, Eagle Chapter, the Sons of Union Veterans of the Civil War, William Pittenger chapter, and the Friends of Heritage Park (a historic village in Oceanside, CA, with original Civil War and Victorian buildings including a jail, saloon, mercantile, school, newspaper and doctor’s office, and two homes all restored and maintained by the Friends).
 Brian enjoys living history and can reenact virtually any period in costume and manner through Medieval, Revolutionary, Mountain Man, Civil War, and Victorian periods.
 He is passionate about genealogy and has traced his ancestry back 12 generations.
 His lifelong love of history was inherited from his parents, who would take their sons on weekend trips to Civil War battlefields, the Corning Glass Museum, and Jamestown, where he saw glass being blown.
 He began collecting as a boy, going antiquing with his mother who instilled in him a love for glass.
 His first large collection was beer cans.
 The historical flask and bottle collection was born with a lucky flask find at an estate sale.
 He managed to transfer his passion for glass to his partner of over 30 years, Cheryl, who has a growing collection of her own, primarily colognes, perfumes, and scents.
 Brian has two adult daughters living in California and is looking forward to seeing what their futures hold.

-Ferdinand Meyer V, FOHBC Director-at-Large, has a BFA in Fine Art and Graphic Design from the Kansas City Art Institute and School of Design.
+Ferdinand Meyer V, FOHBC Special Projects Director, has a BFA in Fine Art and Graphic Design from the Kansas City Art Institute and School of Design.
 He is also a principal and founder of FMG Design, a nationally recognized design consultation firm.
 Ferdinand is a passionate collector of American historical glass specializing in bitters bottles, color runs, and related classic figural bottles.
 He also operates the Peachridge Glass website and maintains the design and brand standards for the FOHBC.
 Ferdinand is married to Elizabeth Requejo Meyer and lives in Houston, Texas with their daughter and three wonderful grandchildren.
 The Meyer family is also very involved in Quarter Horses, antiques, and early United States postage stamps.
 Ferdinand served for three 2-year terms as President of the FOHBC and is a director of the FOHBC Virtual Museum.
 He was inducted into the FOHBC Hall of Fame in 2021.

 John O’Neill, FOHBC Director-at-Large, is a California native, born and raised in the San Francisco Bay Area.
 He is the most recent president of the FOHBC and president of the San Jose Antique Bottle Collectors Association, and a prior officer of the Peninsula Bottle Collectors.
 John has had a strong interest in bottle collecting since age ten and is currently collecting San Francisco saloon material, including pumpkinseed flasks, coffin flasks, and memorabilia—all pre-prohibition.
 He wrote his first book on California pottery and stoneware and was a presenter on the subject at the 2016 Sacramento National Convention & Expo.
 He has been married to his wife, Cheri, for 38 years and has two grown children.
 John is the managing director for the San Francisco office of Risk Strategies Company, a Boston-based Insurance Brokerage.